 Public Law 3-47 (17): "Protect all coastal resources, particularly sand..."

-Public Law 11-62 "Beach Preservation Act of 1998": To regulate the removal of sand from beaches in the Commonwealth, and for other purposes
+Public Law 11-62 "Beach Preservation Act of 1998": To regulate the removal of sand from beaches in the Commonwealth, and for other purposes nearshore waters or on the beach downdrift of the worksite.
+OCMP Policy 22.

 Ohio